-Firstly, let me introduce Becky; a globetrotting travel blogger with a love for teaching and over five years experience teaching English in Japan and a love of samurai swords…
+Firstly, let me introduce Becky; a globetrotting travel blogger with a love for teaching and over five years experience helping children in Japan.
+She also loves samurai swords…

-1) Becky, you were teaching English in Japan, can you tell us a bit about your experience?
+1) Becky, you lived in Japan and taught English, can you tell us a bit about your experience?

 2) I found Japanese living costs to be high, is teaching English a good way around this?